 • Internet shopping means high street shoppers have more time to socialise and a coffee break has now become an integral part of many people’s shopping trips.

-The coffee bar is firmly back on the UK map and although for some years now pundits have been asking if the UK has reached ‘peak coffee’, sales are showing no sales of slowing.
-Over the last five years sales through UK coffee bars have increased by over 37%, and current forecasts are for this rate of growth to continue, with sales reaching over £4 billion pounds a year by 2022.
+The coffee bar is firmly back on the UK map and although for some years now pundits have been asking if the UK has reached ‘peak coffee’, sales are showing no signs of slowing.
+Over the last five years sales through UK coffee bars have increased by over 37%, and current forecasts are for this rate of growth to continue with sales reaching over £4 billion pounds a year by 2022.